RichardJActon/xenothesis/content/episode/25_GATTACA_Special.md

 01:14:38 - knit picks\
 01:18:28 - The scene with the blood vial switch\
 01:19:20 - Quotations in the opening titles\
-01:19:44 - Ecceliastes 7:13 [23]\
+01:19:44 - Ecclesiastes 7:13 [23]\
 01:19:56 - Willard Gaylin [24]\
-01:19:23 - The book of Ecceliastes - not bad for the bible [23]\
+01:19:23 - The book of Ecclesiastes - not bad for the bible [23]\
-01:21:34 - Existentialism, the ephemoral nature of existence and lack of change\
+01:21:34 - Existentialism, the ephemeral nature of existence and lack of change\
 01:23:10 - Progress now occurs in the lifetime of an individual \
-01:24:00 - The architypes of Eugene heir to the throne and Vincent the underdog\
+01:24:00 - The archetypes of Eugene heir to the throne and Vincent the underdog\
 01:26:00 - Dystopia arises through the oversimplification of genetic quality to a single dimension\
 01:26:54 - Goodhart's law [24]\
 01:28:00 - Real diversity, specialisation and complementation\
-01:29:57 - Promotion with a fake genetic engeneering clinic ad\
+01:29:57 - Promotion with a fake genetic engineering clinic ad\
 01:31:50 - Historical Context of eugenics\
 01:32:15 - The difference between the historical mistakes and the one GATTACA warns about\
 01:32:30 - History of Eugenics - Francis Galton [27]\
 01:33:10 - Applying animal breeding techniques to the human population\
 01:34:53 - What would you breed for in humans?
-For Galton: inteligence [28]\
+For Galton: intelligence [28]\
 01:35:14 - Flynn effect - IQ increasing over time [29]\
 01:37:00 - Initially attributed to much explanatory power to genetics and not enough to environment\
 01:38:52 - The Eugenics society (Galon institute) [30]\